+Board meetings shall be held during a time that is outside of typical work hours.
+[See FA(LEGAL)]

 The notice for a Board meeting shall reflect the date, time, and location of the meeting.

 Regular Meetings

 Regular meetings of the Board shall normally be held on the third Monday of each month at 7:00 p.m.
 When determined necessary and for the convenience of Board members, the Board President may change the date, time, or location of a regular meeting with proper notice.